RPTU-EIS/RTL-PipelineViewer/README.md

 ### ### 3.
 Multi-Cycle Processor Visualizer (Task 3)

 This script is specifically for visualizing a multi-cycle (non-pipelined) processor.
-Check the vcd file to be in the same repository
+Check the vcd file to be in the same directory

 **Command:**
 ```sh